ZijiaLewisLu/MLP/README.md

 ==============
 Attentive Model: Replication of [Teaching machine to read and comprehend](https://arxiv.org/abs/1506.03340) is done.
-I removed the Tanh layer before cross entropy loss, for nonlinearty here won't help much and deleting it allows gradients flows back better and allows us to use higher learingrate and RMS.
+I removed the Tanh layer before cross entropy loss, for nonlinearty here won't help much and deleting it allows gradients flowing back better and allows us to use higher learing rate and RMS.
 The model can overfit trainingset of 3000 samples.
 I am running test on larger data.

-    My work is partly based on carpedm20's [code](https://github.com/carpedm20/attentive-reader-tensorflow)
+My work is partly based on carpedm20's [Code](https://github.com/carpedm20/attentive-reader-tensorflow).

 =============